mmp/pbrt-v3/README.md

 documentation (and the book isn't out yet!), so you should only try it out if you're comfortable digging into source code.

-Nearly 2GB of example scenes are available for download.
+Over 4GB of example scenes are available for download.
 (Many are new and weren't available with previous versions of pbrt.)
 We're trying an experiment and making them available via git.
 Run:
 ```